denego/vuex-inject/README.md

 ## What's inside

-The injections is quite simple.
+The injections are quite simple.
 When the following module will be passed to
 createInjectPlugin:
 ```js
 export default {